ncatlab/nlab-content/pages/2/3/6/5/15632/content.md

 [^Inf]: A motivation for this terminology from [[synthetic differential geometry|SDG]] can be found in an intriguing remark in ([Lawvere 1991](Law91a), pp.9-10) in the context of his _theory of dimension_.
 See also at [[infinitesimal cohesion]].

-[^GoC]: From another perspective, one could view a quality type as a set with germs of cohesion.
+[^GoC]: From another perspective, one could view an object in a quality type as a set with _germs of cohesion_.